Skip to main content

 • Reduced reduces the retrievability of your cards to approximately 70% until your exam approaches, then increases it again.
 If you don't need to actively retrieve most of this material until the exam, this option can save you a lot of time.

 • None eliminates the maintenance period entirely, so that you’ll do two initial reviews of each card and then won’t see it again until your exam approaches.
 This can make sense if you’re in a real time crunch and you don’t need to know the information at all until your exam.
-Be aware though that the experience of practicing just before your exam will be more like cramming than doing a final review, since you will have forgotten a good chunk of the material if you didn’t use it in the meantime.
+Be aware though that the experience of practicing just before your exam will be more like cramming than doing a final review, since you will have forgotten much of the material if you didn’t use it in the meantime; you'll be giving up much of the benefit of spaced repetition by choosing this option.

 • Repetitions: This sets the minimum desired number of repetitions for each card between now and your exam.
 (Cards you struggle with will be shown more times than selected here.)
 If your exam is some distance away, reducing the number of repetitions below a certain level will require you to switch to Start Later mode, since you’ll forget the cards before the exam if you don’t see them often enough.